RichardJECooke/richardjecooke.github.io/source/_posts/2016-12-how-to-make-a-custom-getter-setter-for-activerecord-ruby-on-rails-attributesproperties.md

 layout: post
 title: How to make a custom getter & setter for an ActiveRecord (Ruby on Rails) model's attributes/properties
 tags:
-  - ActiveRecord
+  - activeRecord
-  - Rails
+  - rails
-  - Ruby
+  - ruby
 categories:
-  - Ruby on Rails
+  - ruby on rails
 date: 2016-12-07 13:12:00
 ---